trycourier/courier-flutter/README.md

 ⚠️ If you do not intend to receive push notifications on iOS, you can skip this step.

 1. From your projects root directory, run: `cd ios && pod update`
-2. Open your iOS project and increase the min SDK target
+2. Open your iOS project and increase the min SDK target to iOS 13.0+
 3. Change your `AppDelegate` to extend the `CourierFlutterDelegate`
     - This automatically syncs APNS tokens to Courier
     - Allows the Flutter SDK to handle when push notifications are delivered and clicked